 We are now simply importing the data from row 11, column 6 in the same table.

-If you reference the ticker from a separate cell such as A2 you can also quickly run through various different stocks.
+If you reference the ticker from a separate cell such as A2 you can build up the sheet with different stocks.

 What To Do With The Data

-Web scraping can be a powerful tool and used in various ways.
+Web scraping with Finviz and Google sheets can be a powerful tool and used in various ways.

 One thing I like to do is to import fundamental data from Finviz on a daily basis and thereby build up a database of fundamental statistics over time.